bgamari/ghc-wiki-import/building/getting-the-sources.md

 To get a branch, add the branch name after [ http://darcs.haskell.org/](http://darcs.haskell.org/).
-For example, to get the `ghc-6.6` branch, you would fist say
+For example, to get the `ghc-6.6` branch, you would first say

 ```wiki